EvolSoft/ServerChannels/README.md

 ***This Plugin uses the New API.
 You can't install it on old versions of PocketMine.***

-With ServerChannels you can create private or public chat channels and you can customize them.
+With ServerChannels you can create private or public chat channels and you can customize them.<br>
 You can add a prefix and a suffix and you can edit the format (read documentation)

 **Commands:**